And this is your rigorously vetted refugee guest host, Mark Stein.

 But if you're a Swiss tourist, that's the second question that the government of the United States asks you.

-Quote, are you seeking entry to engage in criminal or immoral activities?
+Question three, quote, are you seeking entry to engage in criminal or immoral activities?

-Uh and it's a yes or no thing.
+And it's a yes or no thing.

-So you might be a criminal, you might be coming here to engage in criminal activities, but you're in a very moral criminal.
+You might be coming here to engage in criminal activities, but you're a very moral criminal.

-You're not planning to sleep with any women uh while you're here, so you're just engaging in criminal activities, not immoral ones.
+You're not planning to sleep with any women while you're here, so you're just engaging in criminal activities, not immoral ones.

 On the other hand, you might just be an immoral person.